Ronald Reagan and Immigration Reform

 It was one of the first stories Kitty Felde covered as a public radio reporter.
 She followed a young couple as they went through the legalization process.
 Oscar and Martha brought a wheelbarrow full of paper to their interview to prove their eligibility.
 Martha had to take the citizenship test twice.
 But in the end, Oscar announced that he had finally achieved the American dream: “I have my wife, I have my house, I have my bird.”
 Bird?
 Well, it was HIS version of the American dream.

 Kitty revisited Oscar and Martha many years later.
-Here’s that story.

 Congress has tried nearly every year to pass another comprehensive immigration reform measure.
 So far, it has failed.

-Here’s the fiction inspired by the facts:
+Listen to the fiction inspired by the facts:

 Previous